Welcome to today's edition of the Rush 24-7 podcast.

 What was she thinking?

-So there the cops supposedly have 12 eyewitnesses.
+So the cops supposedly have 12 eyewitnesses.

-I've and look, I've got a headline here.
+And look, I've got a headline here.

-It is exactly what I said yesterday with this indictment of Rick Perry, all four, or at least four prominent Republican presidential hopefuls indicted or facing criminal charges or have faced criminal charges.
+All four, or at least four, prominent Republican presidential hopefuls indicted or facing criminal charges or have faced criminal charges.

-GOP's top hopefuls embroiled in scandal.
+Here it is: GOP's top hopefuls embroiled in scandal.

 Here it is.